top of page

 Footwear for Himachal Trip

 The right shoes can make or break a mountain trip.
-Carry sturdy trekking shoes with good grip, casual slippers or floaters for evenings, woolen socks for winter, and waterproof shoes for monsoon travel.
+Carry sturdy trekking shoes with good grip, casual slippers or floaters for evenings, woollen socks for winter, and waterproof shoes for monsoon travel.

 Toiletries and Personal Care